Matt Reeves' unrealized projects: Untitled Buster Keaton series

+The Bonfire of the Vanities series

+On April 2, 2026, it was reported that Apple TV was developing an adaptation of Tom Wolfe's 1987 novel The Bonfire of the Vanities with David E. Kelley writing and executive producing alongside Reeves, who would direct, Matthew Tinker of David E. Kelley Productions, and Sarah Geismer of 6th & Idaho.
+Warner Bros.
+Television is the studio.
+On August 5, 2026, Deadline reported that the project was not going forward at Apple TV and that Warner Bros.
+Television and David E. Kelley Productions were in the process of shopping it to other outlets with reasons cited that both parties not being creatively aligned and Kelley's dissatisfaction on how the project had been handled.

+As producer

 Untitled action film

 On January 10, 2012, it was announced that Reeves and J. J. Abrams of Bad Robot were set to produce Michael Gilio's action film script, with Brad Parker on board to direct for Paramount Pictures.

 Beyond Apollo

 On May 17, 2012, it was announced that Reeves would produce the thriller Beyond Apollo for director Michael Grodner, with Scott Speedman, Ali Larter, and Bill Pullman starring in the project and production expected to begin in the fall of 2012.